mudl0rd/wtweg/README.md

 ## What?

-Personal code playset for anything above Intel Ivy Bridge-level CPUs.
+Personal code playset for anything with:

+* Intel Sandy Bridge-level CPUs and above.
+* OpenGL 3.3
+* Windows 7 and up

+## Tested cores (recommended also for use):

+* Snes9x
+* Beetle PSX
+* Parallel N64

 ## With?